leograba/dockcross/README.rst

 For example, commands like ``git config --global advice.detachedHead false`` can be added to this script.

+All environment variables set when this script runs are saved and exported in the shell session where the build command is run.
+It means you can add commands like ``export FOO=bar`` to the script.
+It also means that any environment variables implicitly set by any command in the script are also exported, for instance, when you run ``cd /work/mydir``, it will set ``OLDPWD=/work/mydir``.

 How to extend Dockcross images
 ------------------------------